Trapped atoms in spatially-structured vector light fields: Spherical tensor decomposition for light-matter interaction

 The remaining terms, containing $\hat{T}^{2}_{\varDelta m}$, with $\varDelta m=0,\pm1,\pm2$, describe quadrupole transitions with $\varDelta J=2$ through the interaction Hamiltonian:

+where we used $\nabla\cdot\vec{E}=0$ to simplify the factor multiplying the tensor component $\hat{T}^{2}_{0}$.
 All the electric field gradients terms $\partial_i E_j$ are scalar quantities evaluated at the atomic center-of-mass position.
 Equations~(\ref{eq:dipole-Hamiltonian}),~(\ref{eq:quadrupole-Hamiltonian-j1}) and (\ref{eq:quadrupole-Hamiltonian}), rely on all the electric field components and their gradients.
-The description of light-matter interaction beyond the paraxial approximation becomes then natural and longitudinal fields or spatially modulated polarization can be straightforwardly taken into account.
+The description of light-matter interaction beyond the paraxial approximation becomes then natural and longitudinal fields or spatially modulated polarization can be easily taken into account.
 Therefore, writing the interaction Hamiltonians in terms of tensor operators offers a clear advantage when evaluating transition matrix elements for arbitrary vector light fields. \\ The usage of tensor operators allows for invoking the Wigner-Eckart theorem, stating that the matrix element of a tensor operator between two atomic eigenstates with principal quantum numbers $n_{1,2}$, angular momentum quantum numbers $J_{1,2}$ and magnetic quantum numbers $m_{1,2}$ factorizes as

 where the reduced matrix element $\braket{n_2,J_2||\hat{T}^{\Delta J}||n_1,J_1}$ depends only on the principal and angular momentum quantum numbers, and the Clebsch-Gordan coefficients $\braket{J_1 m_1 \Delta J \Delta m|J_2 m_2}$ depend only on the angular momentum and magnetic quantum numbers.
 For a given atomic position $\vec{R}$ in a vector light field and given transition of the atomic species of interest, the transition matrix elements factorize as follows: